Over 100,000 bike fans enjoy an action-packed Motorcycle Live

 To round off a truly memorable week, the winner of the Motorcycle Live Ace Builds custom showcase was announced, with Phil Price from Stoke-on-Trent’s Yamaha XV750 Virago “PP2” being voted the ‘Ultimate Ace Build’ by show visitors.

-“We’ve had a record show this year,” said David Holloway, sales director of Infinity Motorcycles, which has ten retail stands at Motorcycle Live.
+“We’ve had a record show,” said David Holloway, sales director of Infinity Motorcycles, which has ten retail stands at Motorcycle Live.
 “The visitors coming to our stand have all been genuinely enthusiastic, having a fantastic time and really raving about all the entertainment and interactive things to see and do.
 It’s been a brilliant year.”